ELECTRONIC RECYCLING EVENT BRINGS IN MORE THAN 20,000 POUNDS OF WASTE

 Drivers in Ogle County should continue to watch for delays along Illinois Route 2 as transportation improvement projects move forward.

 Maintenance work continues on the Grand Detour Bridge, where motorists may encounter temporary lane restrictions while crews complete repairs designed to extend the life of the historic crossing over the Rock River.
 Meanwhile, the Illinois Department of Transportation is continuing engineering and environmental work on the Route 2 corridor between Byron and Rockford.
-That long-term project includes proposed safety improvements such as wider shoulders, passing lanes, straighter curves, and accommodations for bicyclists and pedestrians.
+That long-term project includes proposed safety improvements such as wider shoulders, passing lanes, straighter curves and accommodations for bicyclists and pedestrians.

-While construction on the Byron-to-Rockford corridor is still several years away, drivers are encouraged to slow down, obey work zone signs, and expect occasional delays through active construction areas.
+While construction on the Byron-to-Rockford corridor is still several years away, drivers are encouraged to slow down, obey work zone signs and expect occasional delays through active construction areas.

 CYBERBULLYING NOW INCLUDES AI IMAGES

-A new Illinois law that took effect July 1st expands protections against cyberbullying by addressing the growing misuse of artificial intelligence in schools.
+A new Illinois law that took effect July 1 expands protections against cyberbullying by addressing the growing misuse of artificial intelligence in schools.

-House Bill 3851 updates the state’s definition of cyberbullying to include AI-generated explicit or harmful images of students.
-Lawmakers say the change gives school districts clearer authority to investigate and respond when online behavior disrupts a student’s education, even if the incident happens off campus.
+House Bill 3851 updates the state's definition of cyberbullying to include AI-generated explicit or harmful images of students.
+Lawmakers said the change gives school districts clearer authority to investigate and respond when online behavior disrupts a student's education, even if the incident happens off campus.

 NEW LAWS REGARDING RENEWING DRIVER'S LICENSES FOR ELDERLY DRIVERS

-Another new law effective July 1st changes license renewal rules for older drivers.
+Another new law effective July 1 changes license renewal rules for older drivers.

 The law also creates a process allowing immediate family members to report concerns about a loved one's cognitive or physical ability to drive.
 State data shows drivers 75 and older are involved in the fewest crashes of any age group, helping build bipartisan support for the legislation.